SpeedStar863/AP-Physics/AP_Physics_1_Guide.md

 * $\vec{v}_avg$ = $\Delta x / \Delta t$ ---> (represents the average velocity of a motion graph over the whole time period)

-* $\Delta v = v_f - v_i$ ---> (represents the change of velocity over a chosen time interval on a motion graph)
+* $\Delta v = v_f - v_i$ ---> (represents the change in velocity over a chosen time interval on a motion graph)

 * $a = \frac{\Delta v (v_f - v_i)}{\Delta t}$ ---> (represents acceleration or the rate of change in velocity)

 ### Algebra in Physics

 Algebra is central to AP Physics 1, but it is not the only factor when dealing with numbers in the course.
-Most problems you will encounter are not plug-n-chug style but rather require a more intuitive, conceptual understanding of each variable's role in physics scenarios.
+Most problems you will encounter are not in plug-n-chug style but rather require a more intuitive, conceptual understanding of each variable's role in physics scenarios.
 Let's learn a few diagrams and graphs to solidify conceptual and algebraic comprehension.

 ![Motion Diagram #1](images/motion_diagram_1.png)